VetMed Team

 3. Nasal Discharge

-Unexplained, persistent nasal discharge can indicate that your dog may have an obstruction in its nasal passage, leading to fluid build-up.
+Unexplained, persistent nasal discharge can indicate that your dog may have a foreign body in its nasal passage, leading to mucus build-up.

-What to Look For: Unusual discharge from one or both nostrils, which may be clear, yellow, or green.
+What to Look For: Unusual discharge from one or both nostrils, which may be clear and watery to yellow/green and mucoid.

-What to Do: If the discharge continues or becomes colored, seek veterinary advice.
+What to Do: If the discharge continues or is bloody, seek veterinary care.

 4. Noisy Breathing or Snorting

-Changes in the sound of your dog's breathing, particularly snorting or wheezing, might signify that something is obstructing normal airflow.
+Changes in the sound of your dog's breathing, particularly snoring or wheezing, might indicate that something is obstructing normal airflow.

-What to Look For: Audible noise while your dog breathes, such as snorting or wheezing, that wasn't present before.
+What to Look For: Audible noise while your dog breathes, such as snoring or wheezing, that wasn't present before.

 5. Reduced Appetite or Difficulty Eating